MintMCP

 • Access logging: Recording every query for compliance and troubleshooting

-MintMCP addresses these requirements through its Virtual MCP architecture, which exposes only minimum required tools to each team or role rather than granting access to entire MCP servers.
+MintMCP addresses these requirements through Virtual MCP Bundles, which expose only minimum required tools to each team, role, or agent rather than granting access to entire MCP servers.

 Examples of AI-Driven Data Integration